amimibear/FightTheLandlord/README.md

 # FightTheLandlord
-Top 8 solution from the 10th Peking University Game Contest
+a solution that got top 8 out of 223 in the 10th Peking University Game Contest